 The red and white RCA cable could be connected the wrong way around.
-Check the RCA cable from the turntable to the SL unit or the Scratch Live mixer.
+Check the RCA cable from the turntable to the Serato interface or mixer.
 The red plug could be connected to the white connection and visa-versa.
 Red plugs need to be connected to red sockets and white plugs to white sockets.

 All my tracks turn pink and say File Not Found when loaded to a deck, help!

-Please use the Relocate Lost files feature within SSL.
+Please use the Relocate Lost files feature within the software.
 This article will walk you through the process: How-to: Use the Relocate Lost Files Feature.

 Go into the setup screen and increase the USB buffer setting (to the right, and hit Apply).
 If this does not remedy the issue, please follow these instructions: Troubleshoot USB dropouts / audio glitches (Mac).